Plan Your Schedule

 School and Departmental Websites also post degree requirements, as well as information about careers and co-curricular opportunities.

-Health Professions and PreLaw Center contains information about required coursework for students interested in health professions, year-by-year guides to help students prepare for health and law professions, and one-on-one and group advising sessions.
+Health Professions and Prelaw Center contains information about required coursework for students interested in health professions, year-by-year guides to help students prepare for health and law professions, and one-on-one and group advising sessions.

 All students at Indiana University Bloomington complete a set of essential, skill-building requirements that are the same for all students regardless of major.
 This group of courses is referred to as the IUB General Education Curriculum (IUB GenEd for short).
 The resources below help you learn what those requirements are and how to complete them.